Responses to the Over-refuter Objections That Contradict Madhyamaka

 Saying “things exist” is grasping for eternalism and saying “things do not exist” is the view of annihilation.
 Therefore, the learned should not make their position be either things exist or do not exist.

 Thus, it is clear that Nagarjuna is saying that accepting that phenomena are established by their self-natures becomes the views of eternalism and annihilation.
 Chandrakirti explained Nagarjuna’s position on this in Clarified Words that if you hold that the existence of phenomena is established by their self-natures, then phenomena would all be permanent and last forever.
 Since they could never become nonexistent, they could never turn away from having their existence still being established by their self-natures.
-And if you hold that what existed before now are totally nonexistent, then this becomes the view of annihilation, because if what existed before were established by their self-natures, but now when they are no longer happening, they don’t exist at all, then they have been annihilated.
+And if you hold that what existed before now are totally nonexistent, then this becomes the view of annihilation, because if what existed before were established by their self-natures, but now when they are no longer happening, they do not exist at all, then they have been annihilated.

-Thus, Chandrakirti calls eternalism the view that the existence of things is established by their self-natures and calls annihilationism the view that previously the existence of things was established by their self-natures, but now they don’t exist at all.
+Thus, Chandrakirti calls eternalism the view that the existence of things is established by their self-natures and calls annihilationism the view that previously the existence of things was established by their self-natures, but now they do not exist at all.
 He does not call mere existence and merely having perished “eternalism” and “annihilationism.”
 Buddhapalita also agrees.

-If you misunderstand and think that if things did not have existence established by self-natures, then they would not exist at all and so “no such thing as self-establishing natures” cannot be the meaning of voidness, and so you assert a different meaning for voidness, then you have forsaken prajnaparamita (far-reaching discriminating knowing) and thus forsaken the Dharma.
+If you misunderstand and think that if things did not have existence established by self-natures, then they would not exist at all and so “no such thing as self-establishing natures” cannot be the meaning of voidness, and so you assert a different meaning for voidness, then you have forsaken prajnaparamita (far-reaching discriminating knowing) and thus have forsaken the Dharma.
 If you do that, then, as Nagarjuna says in Precious Garland:

-Having the arrogance to think you have understood voidness correctly, when in fact you have not, you ruin yourself and fall to the deepest hell rebirth.
+Having the arrogance to think that you have understood voidness correctly, when in fact you have not, you ruin yourself and fall to the deepest hell rebirth.

-Objection: Suppose you say that if we had asserted that previously there were phenomena and then, later, they became nonexistent, then that would have become nihilism.
+Objection: You say that if we had asserted that previously there were phenomena and then, later, they became nonexistent, then that would have become nihilism.
 But we do not assert that there were ever phenomena, so how could we have the view of annihilationism?
 Afterall Nagarjuna said in his Root Verses on Madhyamaka, Called, “Discriminating Knowing”

 If you say that what arose before now is nonexistent, this becomes the absurd conclusion of annihilation.